fruch/fruch.github.com/ammo_bag.md

 - [pbs] - might be called sh in the near future
 - [RPyC] -
 - [Commando] - It's actully from the same guy that made hyde (which is kind of python clone of jekyll)
+- [cffi] - C Forien Function Iterface, a cool way to call C APIs from python
 ### Web ###
 - Django - actully the realted packages to django is quite huge...